efeefe/is/pages/03.stuff/blog.md

     url_taxonomy_filters: true
 feed:
     limit: 10
+theme: 'efeefe-editorial'
 ---

 > ## My Stuff

-Ideas, reflections, musings and works.
+Ideas, reflections, musings, and works.
 See also a list of my [lectures, talks and presentations](lectures-talks-presentations).